Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 15 Best Things to Do in Manitoba, Canada

-📍 Address: Forks Market Rd, Winnipeg, MB R3C 4S8, Canada | Phone: +1 204 927 7874 | Website | Hours: 24 Hours daily
+📍 Google Maps | Phone: +1 204 785-6050 | Website | Hours: 24 Hours daily

 👉 You Might Also Like: The Forks also tops our list of the best stuff to do and see in Winnipeg, but there is so much more in that article so bookmark it!

-#2 – See Polar Bears & Beluga Whales in Churchill
+See Polar Bears or Beluga Whales.

-📍 Address: Churchill👉 5 Night Churchill Tour
+📍 Google Maps👉 5 Night Churchill Tour

 🐻❄️ Pro Tip: Churchill is a bit of a mission, so the best way to go is part of an organized tour.
 Taking you from Winnipeg, this excellent 5-night Churchill tour includes a dog-sled ride, polar-bear viewing, a stop at the Itsanitaq Museum, and so much more!

-#3 – Go Hiking in Riding Mountain National Park
+Riding Mountain National Park

-📍 Address: 135 Wasagaming Dr, Onanole, MB R0J 1N0, Canada | Phone: +1 204 848 7275 | Website | Hours: 24 Hours daily
+📍 Google Maps | Phone: (204) 848-7275 | Website | Hours: 24 Hours daily

-One of two National Parks in Manitoba (the other being Wapusk National Park near Churchill), Riding Mountain National Park is a protected area consisting of boreal forest, a Bison sanctuary, rugged nature, and a charming resort town.
+One of two National Parks in Manitoba (the other being Wapusk National Park near Churchill), Riding Mountain National Park is a protected area consisting of a boreal forest, a Bison sanctuary, rugged nature, and a charming resort town.

-While the park is great for canoeing, kayaking, cross country skiing, mountain biking, camping, and relaxing, the hiking trails really shine in these parts.
+While the park is great for canoeing, kayaking, cross-country skiing, mountain biking, camping, and relaxing, the hiking trails really shine in these parts.

 🥾 Best Hiking Trails: check out the Bald Hill Trail (9.5km/5.9miles), Burls and Bittersweet Trail (2.2km/1.4mile loop), Moon Lake Trail (9.2km/5.7 miles), Beach Ridges Trail (3.5km/2.2 mile loop), Kinosao Trail (3.9km/2.4 miles), Lakeshore Trail (5km/3.1miles), and Grasshopper Valley Trail (17.2km/10.7miles).

-The Manitoba Legislative Building at dusk
+Manitoba Legislative Building

-📍 Address: 450 Broadway, Winnipeg, MB R3C 0V8, Canada | Phone: +1 204 945 5813 | Website | Hours: 8 am – 8 pm daily
+📍 Google Maps | Phone: (204) 945-5813 | Website | Hours: 9 am – 4 pm daily

 If you’re interested in numerology, Freemason symbols, and hidden clues, then be sure to put a Hermetic Code Tour of the Manitoba Legislative Building on your Manitoba itinerary.